dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/data/nlu.md

 - stop emotion recognition
 - disable emotion detection

+## intent:turn_on_grammar_correction
+- start grammar correction
+- turn on grammar correction
+- turn grammar correction on
+- enable grammar correction
+- start correcting my grammar

+## intent:turn_off_grammar_correction
+- stop grammar correction
+- turn off grammar correction
+- turn grammar correction off
+- disable grammar correction
+- stop correcting my grammar

+## intent:check_grammar_correction_enabled
+- grammar correction status
+- is grammar correction enabled?
+- is grammar correction on
+- is grammar correction turned on
+- have you turned off grammar correction?
+- have you turned on grammar correction?
+- can you check if grammar correction is on
+- are you going to correct my grammar?

 ## intent:check_naturalization_status
 - are natural speech fillers enabled
 - Are natural speech fillers enabled